Here are some Basic Tips and Tricks we have learned about cooking pizza in a kamado, Kamado Joe or Big Green Egg.

-- Placing a raw pizza on the stone cools the pizza stone slightly.
+Placing a raw pizza on the stone cools the pizza stone slightly.
 Cooking one after another will keep a stone cooler.
 If you take a break between pizzas, check the next pizza after 20 seconds to ensure it doesn’t scorch.
 Your aluminum peel will take some heat out of the stone.
 Wood fired pizza places will put a "blank" dough in to absorb heat if their oven floor gets too hot.
 A cast iron pan will do the trick as well.

 Bottom line - no matter the set up, check your pizza often.
 Every pizza cooks in a different amount of time.
 The Pizza-Porta allows you to inspect without losing heat and changing temperature.